bottlerocket-os/bottlerocket/sources/api/netdog/README.md

 * `generate-hostname`: returns the node's hostname in JSON format (it is the resolved IP or the IP in format "ip-x-x-x-x" if resolving fails)

+The subcommand `set-hostname` sets the hostname for the system.

 ## Colophon

 This text was generated using [cargo-readme](https://crates.io/crates/cargo-readme), and includes the rustdoc from `src/main.rs`.